martbetz/martbetz.github.io/terms-and-conditions.md

    </h2>
    <p>

-This website is a continual work in progress; the author reserves the right to change (which inludes the right to remove) any part or all of this website at any time without prior notice.
+This website is a continual work in progress; the author reserves the right to change (which inludes the right to remove) any part or all of this website at any time and without prior notice.
 <br>
 <br>
 All content is reflective of style; for example, humorous and/or hyperbolic statements are exclusively intended as such — the author does not promote such statments as literal.